eSolutionsTech/kubesol/docs/components/strimzi-kafka.md

 kafka-demo-zookeeper-2                        1/1     Running   0          3m32s
 ```

-Note we are using directpv-min-io storage class for Kafka!
+Note that we are using directpv-min-io storage class for Kafka!
 For more advanced examples, consult the official Strimzi documentation.

 ### To cleanup the above demo: